Updated on: 3/7/2019

 It’s not the first time that Match.com has had to defend themselves against a lawsuit brought by its own members.
 In 2010, several members filed a lawsuit against the popular dating site alleging that the company had tricked customers into thinking there were millions of subscribers when in fact more than half of the online profiles were fake or created by scammers.
 In 2012, a U.S. District Court judge ruled that the company did not have an obligation to vet the authenticity of its subscriber profiles and the lawsuit was dismissed.

-The fact that the previous lawsuit was dismissed hints that courts could potentially rule that Match.com is not responsible for protecting its users from harm, much like the way that it is not responsible for making sure all users are real people.
+The fact that the previous personal injury lawsuit was dismissed hints that courts could potentially rule that Match.com is not responsible for protecting its users from harm, much like the way that it is not responsible for making sure all users are real people.
 However, Beckman is also arguing that the company should advertise a warning about the statistics and potential risks associated with online dating, much like the warnings utilized by cigarette and alcohol companies.